Vehicles are filled with motors -- and the number continues to climb.

 The core losses of the lamination assembly were at least 20% higher at 60 Hz relative to the SMC material.
 When the SMC part was tested with frequency increasing to 200 Hz, it yielded core losses that were significantly lower than the lamination assembly.

 As we continue to add laminations, we expect those core losses to continue increasing.
-However, from the above table, it seems the magnetic performance of SMC isn’t affected by the compacted height of the competent.
+However, from the above table, it seems the magnetic performance of SMC isn’t affected by the compacted height of the component.
 Compacting to larger heights has no detrimental influence on permeability and core loss values.

 This has been an underappreciated aspect of moving your electric motor component to an SMC design.
 You’ll get a single, complex-shape component, whereas traditional laminations degrade in magnetic performance as you move from a single sheet to a stack.